Constitution & By-Laws

 Part 7 - Duties of Officers

-(1) The President shall preside at all meetings of the Association and of the Committee.
+29. (1) The president shall preside at all meetings of the society and of the Committee.

 (2) In addition it shall be his duty to act as ex-officio member to all committees and to endeavour to promote harmonious development of the aims and objects of the Association.

-(3) The President is the chief executive officer of the Association and shall supervise the other officers in the execution of their duties.
+(3) The president is the chief executive officer of the society and shall supervise the other officers in the execution of their duties.

 31. The secretary shall:

-(b) issue notice of meetings of the Association and directors;
+(b) issue notice of meetings of the society and directors;

-(c) keep minutes of all meetings of the Association and directors;
+(c) keep minutes of all meetings of the society and directors;